 Choose materials that work for you

-Here’s the deal: you don't need a lot of fancy pens and notebooks to start a bullet journal.
-You can use any supplies you like as long as they work for you.
+I’ll let you in on a secret: you don't need a lot of fancy pens, art markers, and notebooks to start a bullet journal.
+You can make use of what you already have.
+Just experiment and choose the art supplies that you like as long as they work for you.

-For your notebook, you can use one with ruled, dotted or blank pages.
+For your notebook, you can use one with ruled, blank, or dot grid pages.
 Ruled notebooks are great for those who love to write long journal entries.
 Dotted journals are preferable if you love doing spreads with boxes and lines.
 Lastly, blank journals are awesome if you’re a free spirit who loves to draw or sketch while journaling.

 It also helps if your bullet journal has built-in, expandable inner back pockets.
-This is awesome if you like keeping small pieces of paper like receipts, Polaroid photos, post-it notes, stationery and the like.
-This keeps you more organized and prevents these little sheets of paper from slipping or falling off.
+This is awesome if you love keeping small pieces of paper like receipts, Polaroid photos, post-it notes, stationery and the like.
+This will not only help you get more organized, but it can help prevent little notes or sheets of paper from slipping or falling off.

 If you wanna wing this and go DIY instead, you can always check out this tutorial: